 Editor’s Note: The following is the first part of an in-depth essay by author and painter Michael D. O’Brien on the coming Great Apostasy.
+The second part is here, the third part is here, the fourth part is here, and the fifth part is here.
 The entire essay can be viewed here.

 “When the Son of Man returns, will he find any faith left on earth?”
 (Luke 18: 18)